Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,1078.9779,1094.8270666666667.md

 ### Transcript

-> tea so i prefer tea to coffee and uh i like it black just with a pinch of cocaine just a little little pick me up you know extra get that extra kick give me you'll be starting for the work
+> how do you have your coffee and slash or tea so i prefer tea to coffee and uh i like it black just with a pinch of cocaine just a little little pick me up you know extra get that extra kick give me you'll be starting for the work day